-An NHIB application of this solution is possible, since the baseband unit is capable of multi-operator operation.
-A neutral host provider, such as Cellnex, with its suitability configured datacentre and connections into each MNO, acts as a trusted partner operating and managing the BBU on behalf of all participating operators.
+Cellnex UK is developing an NHIB application of this solution.
+The baseband unit is capable of multi-operator operation, so a neutral host provider, such as Cellnex, with its suitability configured datacentre and connections into each MNO, is able to manage and operate the BBU on behalf of all participating operators.